whoisdsmith/VAULTSIDIAN/Obsidian/obsidian/publish-and-github-url-plugin.md

 author:
 ---

-# Publish and GitHub URL plugin
+# Publish and GitHub URL Plugin

 ---

 This plugin adds a command which lets you copy the URL of a note for your Obsidian Publish site.

 Optionally, as of v0.2.0, you can also enable a file menu entry.
 Thank you to [@Mara-Li](https://github.com/Mara-Li) for the contribution.